 - What is this whole fuss about a gluten-free diet?

 - And how can gluten-free ingredients make them as tasty as “regular” recipes?

 A celiac disease diet is one of the most challenging diets to follow as we are constantly bombarded by items that we think we cannot eat.
 If you have just been diagnosed with celiac, it might feel as though you’ll never taste certain foods again.

 A popular misconception about being gluten-free in today’s society is that your food choices are extremely limited.

 That’s why I’m here to clear all those misconceptions and help you understand that cooking gluten-free recipes and sticking to a celiac disease diet does not mean goodbye to tasty and sumptuous meals.

 Healthy gluten-free food does not have to lack flavour.
-Today, I share our three most popular links — gluten-free recipes for beginners, celiac disease diet recipes, gluten-free desserts and gluten-free vegan recipes.
+Here are our three most popular links to get your started — gluten-free recipes for beginners, celiac disease diet recipes, gluten-free desserts and gluten-free vegan recipes.

 You can start your journey today to treat your body to nourishing healthy food while giving your body space and time to heal on its own.

 Disclaimer: This article is not intended to provide medical advice, diagnosis or treatment.
 Views expressed here do not necessarily reflect those of only gluten-free recipes or its staff.